cjjeakle/ml-hot-or-cold/README.md

 There is a simple infrence pipeline defined in [server.py](server.py) under the `evaluate_audio_sample` route.

-I've started an [addendum](Addendum.md) with notes and correction I've learned as I work further in the fast.ai course.
+I've started an [addendum](Addendum.md) with notes and corrections I've learned as I work further in the fast.ai course.

 ## Running the website locally